cern-eos/eos/doc/quickstart/docker_image.rst

 -------------------

 You can get the images for each automatic build and for each release.
 The release images are tagged with the release version.
-Regular images are tagged with the build id of their originating piepline.
+Regular images are tagged with the build id of their originating pipeline.

 Docker images are accessible from the project's `registry <https://gitlab.cern.ch/dss/eos/container_registry>`_.